Fix error 0x8004060c while trying to send/receive email from Outlook

 -Task "Microsoft Exchange Server - Sending" reported error (0x8004060c): 'The message store has reached its maximum size.
 To reduce the amount of data in this message store select some items that you no longer need and permanently delete them.'

 -Task "Email Address- Sending and Receiving" reported error (0x8004060c): 'Unknown Error 0x8004060c.'

 -Task "Microsoft Exchange Server- Receiving" reported error (0x8004060c): 'Unknown Error 0x8004060c.'

-To deal with such error user must be either qualified to sort it by own or the user must be ready to take the assistance from external software.
-It could be third-party software that can sort out the issues within minutes without involving any algorithmic approach directly over the screen.
+To deal with such error user must be either be qualified one to sort it by own or the user must be ready to take the assistance from an external software.
+It could be a third-party software that can sort out the issues within minutes without involving any algorithmic approach directly over the screen.

 Before counting on any software for the rescue to the problem, user must understand the reason for occurrence of such error.
 Many professionals suggests following reasons for the occurrence of error (0x8004060c):

 - Corruption of OST files due to excessive file size.

 - Network issue gives rise to synchronization problem that leads to error (0x8004060c).

 - PST file size would have exceeded file size limit.